 The trustee may NOT legally access the trust principal for personal use Interest or dividends earned by the trust principal are not counted as income unless the terms of the trust state that they belong to the trustee.
 Additions to trust principal made directly to the trust are not counted as income.
 Beneficiary Interest or dividends earned by the trust principal are counted as income in the month earned.
-Order the trustee to make payments from the Additions to principal from a third party are counted as income.
+Terminate the trust; monur earneu.
+Additions to principal from a third party are trust; or counted as income.
 Legally access the trust principal NOTE Disbursements from the trust principal are not counted as income.
 Disbursements made directly to the beneficiary are counted as income.
-Terminate the trust; Order the trustee to make payments from the trust; or NOTE Disbursements that are made on behalf of but not directly to the beneficiary are not trust; or Legally access the trust counted as income.
+Terminate the trust; NOTE D' L Order the trustee to make payments from the trust; or NOTE Disbursements that are made on behalf of but not directly to the beneficiary are not counted as income.
 Interest or dividends earned by the trust are not counted as income unless the terms of the trust state that the beneficiary has a right to the trust earnings.